DL42/3P_custom_synonymous/README.md

 Or alter the path in the makefile from nvcc to the location of nvcc on your hard drive. (e.g. for Macs the path would be /Developer/NVIDIA/CUDA-6.5/bin/nvcc - or /usr/local/cuda/bin/nvcc should work for the most recent CUDA install for general Unix systems).

 Code can be developed and compiled in an Integrated Development Environment - [Nsight](http://www.nvidia.com/object/nsight.html), which comes with the CUDA toolkit, is recommended which on Linux/Mac is an Eclipse IDE and on Windows is a Visual Studio IDE, each modified by Nvidia for CUDA development.
-Also, in folder examples/ are several example programs using the API with custom makefiles.
+Also, in folder examples/ are several example programs using the API with custom makefiles written for Linux/macOS.
 Standard makefile generator programs should also work.

-Change-log:

-GO_Fish v0.9:

-- minor changes and major bug fixes to simulation algorithm
+All of the API files are in folder 3P/.
+The files in folders _internal/ and _outside_libraries/ within 3P/ contain implementations of the methods used in the package.
+All example makefiles and example source programs are in the folder examples/.
+Documentation for the examples and their respective makefiles can be found here: [http://dl42.github.io/ParallelPopGen/examples.html](http://dl42.github.io/ParallelPopGen/examples.html).

+Change-log 3P v0.3.2:

-- API creation and documentation
+- updated file and folder structure

-Sim_Model v0.9:

-- API creation and documentation
+- updated README and API Documentation
+- updated example makefiles which change build location to be within source code folder (no extra folder needs to be created by user)

+GO_Fish v0.9.1:

+- updated include statements to reflect new file structure

+Sim_Model v0.9.1:

+- updated include statements to reflect new file structure

-Spectrum v0.1:
+Spectrum v0.1.1:

-- prototype API for SFS generation
+- updated include statements to reflect new file structure